marcuskwan/Sprint-Challenge-React-Smurfs/README.md

 **HTTP/Axios Stretch Problems**

-- [ ] The following two endpoints are here for you if you'd like to push yourselves a little further.
+- [ x] The following two endpoints are here for you if you'd like to push yourselves a little further.

-- [ ] **HINT** if you are going to be working on Stretch Problem, you'll need to use that unique `id`.
+- [ x] **HINT** if you are going to be working on Stretch Problem, you'll need to use that unique `id`.

 **DELETE '/smurfs/123', where 123 is the Id of the smurf you want to remove**